 You can enable this setting to ignore errors during backup operations.
 This feature was mainly designed for unattended backups when you cannot control the backup process.
-In this mode no notifications will be displayed if errors occur during backup.
-Instead you can view the detailed log of all operations after the task finishes by selecting Tasks and Log on the sidebar and then clicking the Log tab.
-You may use this option when configuring a backup task to be run during the night.
+In this mode no notifications will be displayed to you if errors occur during backup.
+Instead you can view the detailed log of all operations after the task finishes by selecting Tools \rightarrow Show Log.